Areas of Work

 Rjukan-Notodden Industrial Heritage Site

-Røros mining town and the Cirkumference
+Røros mining town and the Circumference

 Four points on the Struve Geodetic Arc